3DPrintDemon/CanBus_Troubleshooting/README.md

 serialhdl.error: mcu 'EBBChamber': Serial connection closed mcu 'EBBChamber': Timeout on connect
 ```
-This can either be a psychical connection problem with the Canbus cables, or it’s a firmware related mismatch, or the MCU’s UUID in the .cfg file is incorrect.
+This is Klipper's way of telling you this node is the problem & why things are not working.
+It can either be a psychical connection problem with the Canbus cables, or it’s a firmware related mismatch, or the MCU’s UUID in the .cfg file is incorrect.
 ************************************************

 # ERROR: “Communication timeout during homing”